opentap/operator-panel/Documentation/Readme.md

 # Operator Panel

-The Operator Panel is a user interface plugin for the Test Automation Shell, designed to streamline manufacturing tests.
+The Operator Panel is a user interface plugin for Test Automation, designed to streamline manufacturing tests.

 ![operator ui](images/operator-ui.png)